Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

   agg.copy(remoteArr[i], v);
 }
 ```
+The `with` keyword here declares `agg` as a [Task-Private variable](https://chapel-lang.org/docs/language/spec/data-parallelism.html#task-private-variables),
+meaning each task will get its own shadow variable.

 It's important to note aggregation will only work if at least one side is local.
 Both sides being remote (remote-to-remote aggregation) is not yet supported.